 A course in the concepts of drawing for fashion.
 Emphasis on the ideal figure, male and female, for showing clothes to their best advantage.
 Whether you are a budding designer or simply interested in drawing people learn to draw gestures quickly with authority clothed and in mannequin form.
 Study many styles of fashion illustration from loose and stylized to highly rendered with emphasis on the differences in fabrics from patent leather to sheer chiffon, paisley to plaid.
-Touch on drawing hand, shoes and faces in a way the helps the overall style of the illustration.
+Touch on drawing hands, shoes and faces in a way that helps the overall style of the illustration.

 About Instructor: Robyn Cochran-Ragland

 I am forever pulled to the simplicity and complexity of the human figure.
 I attempt to capture a pose quickly and fluently.
 The figure is so personal, so close and I am so very aware of its image.
 I, therefore, feel that I must work within the confines of the figure again and again.
 I strive to draw the ideal figure and the perfect mood of the pose while conscientiously trying to create a well-designed work of art.
 I learned from master figure artist Harry Carmean and master anatomical artist Burne Hogarth: as well as painters Dan McCaw, Lorrie Madden, Dawn Emerson and Peter Liashkov; illustrators Antonio Lopez, Lou Police and Bill Reiser; and designers Ruth Tulino and Walter Herrington.